-Father's occupation had the most important impact in the 1950s, when a chance to gain tertiary education was even almost three times higher for children of fathers with the highest occupational status than for children whose fathers had the lowest occupational status.
-The effect of this factor kept approximately on this level till the 1980s; however, both mother's education and father's education have gradually become more important.
-In the 1990s, the impact of father's occupation decreased, and today, the differences caused by this factor of family background are only marginal.
+Father's occupation had the most important impact in the 1950s, when a chance to gain tertiary education was even more than four times higher for children of fathers with the highest occupational status than for children whose fathers had the lowest occupational status.
+Although the effect of this factor later decreased, it stayed at a relatively high level but for the last two periods.

 The next important factor that, in the long term, affects chances of attaining tertiary education is father's education.
-Its effect was strongest in the 1980s and 1990s, when the children of the most educated fathers had approximately a three times higher chance of achieving tertiary education, as opposed to children of less educated fathers.
-Father's education was important in the following years too, because chances of achieving tertiary education in Ireland were, in the long term, more than two times higher for children benefiting from this factor.
+Its effect was strongest in the 1990s, when the children of the most educated fathers had almost a four times higher chance of achieving tertiary education, as opposed to children of less educated fathers.
 At present, chances of children who come from the benefited families are still roughly two times higher.

 The third important factor in Ireland is mother's education.
-Its impact was strongest from the 1960s to the 1980s, when children of mothers with the highest level of educational attainment had more than three times higher chances of achieving tertiary education as compared to children whose mothers had the lowest qualifications.
-Also in the following decades the effect of mother's education played an important role and at present the chances of children benefiting from this factor are still more than two times higher.
+Its impact was strongest in the 1960s and the 1980s, when children of mothers with the highest level of educational attainment had more than three times higher chances of achieving tertiary education as compared to children whose mothers had the lowest qualifications.
+In the following decades the effect of mother's education has decreased, and at present the chances of children benefiting from this factor are less than two times higher.